 Can I charge my e-cigarette on the plane?

-No!
-Under no circumstances are you permitted to charge your device while on board the aircraft.
+Due to TSA rules, under no circumstances are you permitted to charge your vape pen or any other vaping device while onboard the aircraft.
 This is due to the potential risk of overheating and fire.

 Why can’t you vape on a plane?

 There are two issues that have led to the ban on vaping on a plane:

 - Firstly, it is believed that there is a potential fire risk when using a vape

 - The air quality in a plane is an issue so if there were people using vape the air quality would be compromised.
 Flying in an enclosed tube is unhealthy enough with peoples’ cold and flu germs circulating so adding vape to this could only make matters worse.

 I am old enough to remember when smoking cigarettes was allowed on a plane and I can tell you, as a non-smoker, it was pretty unpleasant.
 That was particularly true if you were sitting near the back of the plane, near, or even within, the smoking areas.
 Being surrounded by others vaping would be equally unpleasant.

 Try taking some nicotine gum in your carry on bag to chew during the flight.